-Why is it so Difficult to Design a Flight Recorder?Download PDF
+Why is it so Difficult to Design a Flight Recorder

-Flight Data Recorders (FDR) are avionics units that record flight data, voice, data link and other information into memory that is encased in materials designed to protect against stipulated crash conditions.
-They are mandatory by law on some aircraft (airliners for example) and desired on many others (both in civilian and military applications).
+Flight Data Recorders (FR) are avionics units that record some combination of a mandatory set of flight data, optional extra data, and voice, data link, and images into storage.
+This storage is encased in materials designed to protect against stipulated crash conditions.
+They are mandatory by law on some aircraft (airliners, for example) and desired on many others (both in civilian and military applications).

-There are organisations that wish to develop their own FDRs rather than purchase them from FDR manufacturers in order to develop the technology in-country, reduce costs and/or to be able to create highly customized recorders for particular applications (such as launcher or missile testing).
-However, designing an FDR to international standards of crash survivability is a very difficult task.
-This white paper details the requirements for an FDR, how they are built and what options third parties have for streamlining their own FDR developments.
+Some organizations may wish to develop their own FRs, rather than purchase them from FR manufacturers, to develop the technology in-country or create highly customized recorders for particular applications.
+However, designing an FR to international standards of crash survivability is a challenging task.
+This white paper details the requirements for an FR, how they are built, and what options third parties have for streamlining their FR developments.

 - Crash Protected Memory Modules (CPMM)